fredrik-hjarner/fasm68k/README.md

 ## Example

-fasm68k aims to have _some_ compatability with other 68k assemblers, but will probably never become 100% compatible.
+fasm68k aims to have _some_ compatibility with other 68k assemblers, but will probably never become 100% compatible.
 [Here](https://github.com/BigEvilCorporation/megadrive_samples/compare/master...fredrik-hjarner:megadrive_samples_fasm68k:master) is one example of what was needed to to adapt code originally for the asm68k assembler to fasm68k.

-The compatability aspect of fasm68k is still under development.
+The compatibility aspect of fasm68k is still under development.
 I hope that it will be even easier to adapt projects to fasm68k in the future.

 ## Installation